OggeroPaolo/Participium/Retrospective/Retrospective-2.md

 ## ASSESSMENT

-- What did go wrong in the sprint?
+### What went wrong in the sprint?
-  • We underestimated some backend and frontend tasks.
+- We underestimated several backend and frontend tasks.
-  • Firebase backend integrations took much longer than expected and caused many errors.
+- Cloudflare Images integration took much longer than expected and caused many errors.
-  • We missed some frontend functionalities during estimation, which led to extra work.
+- We missed some API needs for the frontend, which led to extra work.
-  • Map-related work was overestimated, so that time could have been used better.
-  • Because of uncoordinated bad branch management we got merge conflicts which eat up some time of estimated tasks.
+- A bug was found at the last moment, causing additional work close to the deadline.

-- What caused your errors in estimation (if any)?
+### What caused the estimation errors (if any)?
-  • We missed some parts of the scope while estimating (both BE & FE).
+- We missed parts of the scope during estimation (both BE & FE).
-  • We didn’t realize that Firebase integrations would be this time-consuming and error-prone.
+- We didn’t anticipate that Cloudflare integrations would be so time-consuming and error-prone.
-  • Some frontend functionalities were not thought of during planning.
+- Some frontend estimations were not exhaustive enough.

-  • We treated “map research” as a separate big task instead of doing lighter research during sprint planning.
-- What lessons did you learn (both positive and negative) in this sprint?
+### What lessons did you learn (both positive and negative) this sprint?

-  • Positive:
-  • Once we understand the problem well (e.g., map part), implementation can be much faster than expected.
-  • Negative:
+**Positive:**
+- We managed branches much more effectively than in the previous sprint.

+**Negative:**
-  • Risky areas like backend integrations (Firebase) need more detailed thinking up front.
+- Risky areas like frontend integrations need more detailed thinking upfront.
-  • We need to capture hidden frontend functionalities during estimation, not during development.
+- We need to capture hidden frontend functionalities during estimation, not during development.

-- Which improvement goals set in the previous retrospective were you able to achieve?
+### Which improvement goals from the previous retrospective were achieved?
-  N/A
+- Better Git branch management to avoid merge conflicts.

-- Which ones you were not able to achieve?
+### Which goals were not achieved?
 Why?
-  N/A
+- Avoiding missed frontend functionalities and thinking more about use cases and designs.
+  We didn’t spend enough time during the design phase, leading to underestimation.

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+### Improvement goals for the next sprint and how to achieve them
-  Goal 1 – Improve estimation for risky tasks (especially backend & integrations).
-And in sprint planning, mark “risky” tasks (Firebase, complex flows).
-Do a short technical spike / quick research during planning for these tasks before estimating directly or assigning research tasks blindly.

-Goal 2 – Avoid missed frontend functionalities and think more of use cases and designs as they tend to be underestimated.
+**Goal 1:** Avoid missing frontend functionalities by spending more time on use-case analysis and reviewing designs thoroughly.

-Goal 3 - A better git branch management to avoid merge conflicts.
+**Goal 2:** Improve frontend test planning and design.

-- One thing you are proud of as a Team!!
+### One thing you are proud of as a team
-  Despite estimation issues and Firebase errors, we kept pushing, collaborated, and delivered key parts (like the map) faster than expected
+Despite estimation issues, we managed to handle the challenges effectively during the last days of the sprint. we kept pushing, collaborated, and delivered key parts